pyTMD/pyTMD/doc/source/_assets/paper.md

 Long-period ocean tides can additionally be predicted assuming an "equilibrium response" [@Doodson:1921kt; @Cartwright:1971iz; @Cartwright:1973em].
 Here, the oceanic surface is estimated to respond instantaneously to the tide-producing forces of the moon and sun, and is not influenced by inertia, currents or the irregular distribution of land [@Schureman:1958ty; @Proudman:1960jj; @Ray:2014fu].

-Separately, `pyTMD` has some baseline capability to decompose a time series into tidal constants (constituent amplitudes and phases) using the harmonic method outlined in @Foreman:1989dt and @Foreman:2009bg.
+Separately, `pyTMD` has baseline capability to decompose a time series into tidal constants (constituent amplitudes and phases) using the harmonic method outlined in @Foreman:1989dt and @Foreman:2009bg.

 ## Pole Tides